Bursary

 20+ Childcare

-If you are a parent who is aged 20+ and your income is less than £35,000 gross per year you may qualify for support towards childcare whilst you study.
+If you are a parent who is aged 20+ and your income is less than £35,000 per year you may qualify for support towards childcare whilst you study.
 The College will contribute or make full payment of up to £195 per week term time only towards the cost of private OFSTED registered childcare, subject to eligibility and availability of funds.
 Payment is made direct to the childcare provider.
 Parents aged 16 to 19 apply for childcare through the Pay My Student portal (click apply now above).
 Further information can be found on the Care to Learn Policy below.

 On-campus childcare facilities